dotnet/docs-maui/docs/platform-integration/invoke-platform-code.md

 ## Conditional compilation

-Platform code can be invoked from cross-platform code by creating a class that uses conditional compilation to target different platforms.
+Platform code can be invoked from cross-platform code by using conditional compilation to target different platforms.

 The following example shows the `DeviceOrientation` enumeration, which will be used to specify the orientation of your device: